OpenLabTools/OpenLabTools-web-interface/content.md

 <img src="images/text.png">

 A function is called at regular intervals.
-The returned floating point number is displayed to 3 decimal places.
+If returned value is a string, it will be displayed as is; if it is a floating point number, it will be formatted to 3 decimal places; if it is a boolean type, a tick to cross icon will be displayed.

     type = text
     func = function name to be called